rust-lang/rust/text/0000-kinds-of-allocators.md

 ## Unchecked variants

-Finally, almost all of the methods above return `Result`, and guarantee some amount of input validation.
+Almost all of the methods above return `Result`, and guarantee some amount of input validation.
 (This is largely because I observed code duplication doing such validation on the client side; or worse, such validation accidentally missing.)